 There's something about feathers.
 I saw the original painting of these chickens at Melissa Weinman Studio, and I wanted it.
 I felt like I could reach out and plunge my fingers into the chickens' feathers and feel the texture, feel a chicken squirming, even feel the heat from the sun.
 Of course, the price of the painting was out of my reach.
 After a week or two I thought of a solution: what if I made a mastercopy of that painting?
 THAT would be affordable.
 It's not all that common to make a mastercopy of a contemporary artist's work -- I usually see art students laboring away in front of reproductions of Rembrandts, Riberas, and Bouguereaus -- but why not?
 I could have a close facsimile of the painting I desired, AND I would learn a lot in the process of making it.
 Melissa was pleased that I wanted to copy her painting, and she agreed.
 Below is Melissa's original painting on the left, and my copy on the right.
 I suppose it goes into the Portrait category.
 What a challenge -- and what fun!

-Amanda Teicher creates oil paintings in the realist tradition, focusing on landscape, still life, and portraiture.
+Amanda Teicher creates oil paintings in the realist tradition, focusing on landscape and still life.